 This policy often talks about “we” or “us”.
 This means the Office of the Police and Crime Commissioner (OPCC), including the Police and Crime Commissioner (PCC), staff and third parties working on our behalf.

 The OPCC Chief Executive Officer (CEO) is our ‘Data Controller’ for the purposes of the data protection laws.
-The current data protection laws in the UK are the General Data Protection Regulation (GDPR) and the Data Protection Act (DPA) 2018.
+The current data protection laws in the UK are the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act (DPA) 2018.

 If you have provided us with personal information on behalf of another person, you should share this policy with them.
 View our Data Protection Policy (PDF).

 Find out more about how and why we collect, store, and use your personal information:

 In order to carry out the purposes described under section 1 above the PCC may obtain, use and disclose (see section 7 below) personal information relating to a wide variety of individuals including the following:

 - Staff including volunteers, agents, temporary and casual workers